TheKevJames/web/readmes/work.rst

 I message you outside of ~9 to ~5 (in your timezone!), I'm not expecting a response -- it can wait until the next (work)day.

-I am often "in the office" between 10AM and 6PM, with some slight variation depending on bus routes, sleep schedule, and "getting one last thing done before I head out".
+I am often "in the office" between noon and 8PM, with some slight variation depending on errands, sleep schedule, and "getting one last thing done before I head out".

 Process and Development
 -----------------------

-I've worked with and without Agile, Scrum, Waterfall, and blah-blah-blah other systems.
-At the end of the day, I care less about the framework and much more about the following:

-- I value speed of development -- including proactive efforts such as writing/improving tests, refactoring legacy systems, and dissemination of knowledge either through pairing or improving documentation.

-- I value learning -- exploring new ideas, trying new methods/libraries/sytems, and being willing to discard and prune exploratory code once we settle into something which works.
-Re-exploring the status quo semi-regularly, especially with regards to legacy systems and pain points, is a fantastic way to build a reliable and easy-to-work-with system.

-- I value our time as employees -- automating our workflows, simplifying our systems, pruning unnecessary meetings, etc. are all fantastic ways to give us the time to *actually do our jobs* rather than talk about doing them.

-- I value doing things right rather than quick -- cutting corners now is an excellent way to have more work to do next week.
+Check out my `Beliefs.README`_ for an overview of what I think is important, my overall priorities, and a detailed look at how I tackle specific problems.

 Code Reviews
 ^^^^^^^^^^^^